 In 2007, he was the Incident Commander throughout the river recovery operations after the l-35W bridge collapse.
 In 2008, Chief Carlson served as the Incident Commander for the Sheriff's Office during the Republican National Convention.

-He was awarded the Medal of Valor and numerous other honors.
-In the Minneapolis Police Department, Carlson commanded the Homicide Unit, the Narcotics Task Force, and also supervised the highly successful Violent Offender Task Force, the Weapons Task Force, and the Joint Terrorism Task Force.
+Previously, Chief Carlson worked for the Minneapolis Police Department for 19 years and he was a highly decorated officer.
+He was awarded the Medal of Valor and numerous honors.
+For Minneapolis Police, he commanded the Homicide Unit the Narcotics Task Force and also supervised the Minneapolis Violent Offender Task Force and other task forces.